jaredhanson/electrolyte/README.md

 functionality.

 Using the strengths of each approach yields a nicely layered architecture, which can be seen in the database component above.
-The `[mysql](https://github.com/felixge/node-mysql)` module provides reusable functionality for communicating with MySQL databases.
-The database component provides a _configured instance_ created from that module.
+The `mysql` module provides reusable functionality for communicating with MySQL databases.
+The database component provides a _configured instance_ created from that module that connects to a specific database.

 This pattern is common: modules are `require()`'d, and object instances created from those modules are `@require`'d.